 \subsection{Crystal Structure}

 We use an orthorhombic LMO unit-cell, containing four formula units as a starting point for our calculations.
 The used crystal structure has Pnma space group symmetry and was obtained from the materials project (MP) database \cite{Jain_2013_PAPER}.
-The structure ID in the MP database is 17554, which is the lowest energy structure on the convex hull for stoichiometric LaMnO$_3$ composition, and has an orthorhombic space group\cite{LMO_MP_CELL}.
-The MP structure was relaxed using a GGA+$U$ calculation performed in VASP, where an implementation of DFT+$U$ as of Dudarev \textit{et al.} was selected \cite{Dudarev_1998_PAPER}.
-Furthermore, according to the MP documentation, $U=3.9$\,eV was used on the Mn sites, and a spin polarised structural optimization was performed with a ferromagnetic initial moment.
-During the relaxation all three degrees of freedom-the ionic positions within the cell, the cell volume itself and the cell shape-were allowed to change.
+The structure ID in the MP database is 17554, which is the lowest energy structure on the convex hull for stoichiometric LaMnO$_3$ composition, and has an orthorhombic space group \cite{LMO_MP_CELL}.
+The structure given in MP as per MP documentation was relaxed using a GGA+$U$ calculation performed in VASP, where an implementation of DFT+$U$ as of Dudarev \textit{et al.} was selected \cite{Dudarev_1998_PAPER}.
+Furthermore, according to the MP documentation, $U=3.9$\,eV was used on the Mn sites, and a spin-polarised structural optimization was performed with a ferromagnetic initial moment.
+During the relaxation, all three degrees of freedom-the ionic positions within the cell, the cell volume itself and the cell shape-were allowed to change.
 According to the MP database, the resulting ground-state structure is half-metallic and in a ferromagnetically ordered state.
 The MP database structure, along with the lattice parameters is shown in the left part of Fig.~\ref{fig:crystal_cell_paper_new.png}.
 We visualized the crystal structure using VESTA \cite{Momma_2011_PAPER}.